Barometre-de-la-Science-Ouverte/bso3-harvest-publication/README.md

 Python utility for harvesting efficiently a large Open Access collection of scholar PDF:

-* The downloaded PDF can be stored either on an Amazon S3 bucket, on a SWIFT object storage (OpenStack) or on a local storage, with UUID renaming/mapping.
+* The downloaded PDF can be stored on a SWIFT object storage (OpenStack) or on a local storage, with UUID renaming/mapping.

 * Downloads and storage uploads over HTTP(S) are multi-threaded for best robustness and efficiency.